jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   .. code-block:: python

-    E    assert 'a string' is None
+    E       AssertionError: assert 'a string' is None

 * I change assertIs_ to assertIsNot_ to make the statement :ref:`True<test_what_is_true>`